ajlevin/Sender/Documentation/performance_writeup.md

 For recommend_route the added index for the second query by almost half a second, which is a huge improvement for simply adding one line of code.
 Adding the route_id index to ratings allows the query to parse through the massive ratings table much faster, yielding a faster execution time.

 #### get_user_history
 For get_user_history, there's little to optimize as it's simply a scan by user_id.
-Indexing by user_id helps to optimize it slightly in seleciton, but there's little else to be done as it's a collective get from the database.
+Indexing by user_id helps to optimize it in selection, but there's little else to be done as it's a collective get from the database.